wangyz1999/resume-web/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
-Yunzhe Wang is a Computer Science Master's student at Columbia University, graduating in May 2023.
-He specializes in Machine Larning and is currently conducting Multi-modal Robot Learning and Representation Learning research in the [Creative Machines Lab](https://www.creativemachineslab.com/) directed by Professor [Hod Lipson](https://www.hodlipson.com/).
+Hi there!
+I'm a Computer Science Master's student at Columbia University, graduating in May 2023.
+I specializes in Machine Larning and is currently conducting Multi-modal Robot Learning and Representation Learning research in the [Creative Machines Lab](https://www.creativemachineslab.com/) directed by Professor [Hod Lipson](https://www.hodlipson.com/).

-He is currently looking for a Ph.D. program with a concentration on Robotics and Computer Vision.
+I'm currently looking for a Ph.D. program with a concentration on Robotics, Representation Learning, and Computer Vision.
+I'm highly interested in understanding the nature of intelligence and how to embody it into physical and artificial agents.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/resume.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.
+{{< icon name="download" pack="fas" >}} Here's my {{< staticref "uploads/resume.pdf" "newtab" >}}Curriculum Vitae{{< /staticref >}}.